williamkrav/slack_mcp_server_p/README.md

 # Slack MCP Server with Canvas Support

-Enhanced MCP Server for the Slack API, enabling Claude to interact with Slack workspaces including comprehensive Canvas functionality with dynamic channel support.
+Enhanced MCP Server for the Slack API, enabling AI assistants like Claude to interact with Slack workspaces including comprehensive Canvas functionality with dynamic channel support.

 ## ✨ Key Features